NeKzor/SourceDemoParser.Net/DOCS.md

 // Load all default adjustments await SourceExtensions.DiscoverAsync();

-// Or search and load all demo classes with System.Reflection: var result = await SourceExtensions.DiscoverAsync(Assembly.GetCurrentAssembly());
+// Load all adjustments of an assembly using System.Reflection: var result = await SourceExtensions.DiscoverAsync(Assembly.GetEntryAssembly());
 if (result) Console.WriteLine("Loaded at least one new adjustment.");

 // Or load manually
-result = await SourceExtensions.LoadAsync(Portal2CustomMapDemo);
+result = await SourceExtensions.LoadAsync<Portal2CustomMapDemo>();
 if (result) Console.WriteLine("Loaded " + nameof(Portal2CustomMapDemo));

 // Finally use: